Skip Global navigation and goto content

 Hurricane Preparation for Drinking Water Systems

-With the start of the 2023 hurricane season, the Florida Department of Health (DOH) and the Florida Department of Environmental Protection (DEP) would like to provide you with information regarding precautionary boil water notices (PBWNs) and DEP’s emergency event tracking database.
-The goal of distributing this information is to ensure effective communication and consistency between DEP, DOH, the county health departments (CHDs), the impacted water system, and the water customers.
+The Florida Department of Health and Florida Department of Environmental Protection would like to provide you with information regarding precautionary boil water notices (PBWNs) and DEP’s emergency event tracking database.
+The goal of distributing this information is to ensure effective communication and consistency between DEP, DOH, county health departments, impacted water systems, and the water customers.

-The goal is to enhance communication and coordination between the impacted water system, your water customers, regulatory food agencies, the Florida Department of Health in each county (i.e. county health departments), and the Department of Environmental Protection (DEP) District Office.
+The goal is to enhance communication and coordination between the impacted water system, your water customers, regulatory food agencies, county health departments, and Department of Environmental Protection's district office.
 Effective communication between entities and consistency in the application for these guidelines is critical for public health protection during emergencies.

-If you have a power outage or system malfunction that results in zero pressure in portions of, or your whole distribution network, you need to:
+If you have a power outage or system malfunction that results in zero pressure in portions of, or your whole distribution network, you must:

-• If it is a localized event, directly notify individual residences and establishments within affected area via door-hangers or other means as appropriate
+• If it is a localized event, directly notify individual residences and establishments within affected area through door-hangers or other appropiate means.

-If you currently do not have access, contact WATERTracker@floridadep.gov
+If you do not have access, contact WATERTracker@FloridaDEP.gov